tsunami416604/azure-docs.hu-hu/articles/sql-database/dns-alias-powershell.md

 ################################################################

 Write-Host '[1] Assign a DNS alias to SQL DB server 1.';
-New-AzureRMSqlServerDNSAlias `
+New-AzSqlServerDNSAlias `
     –ResourceGroupName  $1ResourceGroupName `
     -ServerName         $1SqlServerName `
     -ServerDNSAliasName $SqlServerDnsAliasName;

 Write-Host '[2] Get and list all the DNS aliases that are assigned to SQL DB server 1.';
-Get-AzureRMSqlServerDNSAlias `
+Get-AzSqlServerDNSAlias `
     –ResourceGroupName $1ResourceGroupName `
     -ServerName        $1SqlServerName;

 Write-Host '[3] Move the DNS alias from 1 to SQL DB server 2.';
-Set-AzureRMSqlServerDNSAlias `
+Set-AzSqlServerDNSAlias `
     –ResourceGroupName  $2ResourceGroupName `
     -NewServerName      $2SqlServerName `
     -ServerDNSAliasName $SqlServerDnsAliasName `